Christianq010/fsnd_logs-analysis/README.md

   2. Use the following commands to explore the database - `psql -d news`.
   * `\dt` — display tables — lists the tables that are available in the database.
   * `\d table` — (replace table with the name of a table) — shows the database schema for that particular table.
+  * Drop table even if other tables depend on it  - `DROP TABLE tableName CASCADE;`
   * Use a combination of `select, from and where` SQL statements to explore data, look for connections and draw conclusions.

   3. Create the following Views -